 Clearly, there are many advantages to using knives forged from just one piece of metal!
 The blade is stronger, sharper, and very durable.
 It won’t break down quickly, and will keep its sharp edge for a longer period of time throughout multiple uses.

 Learning More about Nitrogen Treatment

 Many other companies add additional carbon to their knives for the purpose of yielding a harder blade.
-While adding more carbon strengthens the blade, there are serious disadvantages to this decision – the blade is more difficult to care for, since it becomes more susceptible to rust, discoloration, and chipping.
+While adding more carbon strengthens the blade, there are some serious disadvantages to this decision – the blade is more difficult to care for, since it becomes more susceptible to rust, discoloration, and chipping.

 Using a nitrogen-hardening treatment, rather than using additional carbon, offers the best of both worlds – it is both fortified and easy to maintain.

-Here’s the basic process: before the rod is forged, the raw metal is first completely immersed in liquid nitrogen at a chilly -58°F.
+Here’s the basic process: before the rod is forged, the raw metal is first immersed in liquid nitrogen at a chilly -58°F.

 Chemical compounds are actually transformed during this stage of production (from austenite to martensite), with the final result being a product that is stronger, sharper, and more resistant to corrosion… and a product that you don’t have to worry about polishing and sharpening after every use!
 Yay!